mswjs/data/README.md

 const db = factory({...})

-// Deletes all records in the database. drop(db)
+// Deletes all entities in the database. drop(db)
 ```